 Yes.
-Open the TreeSize Professional File search using the Windows Start menu or the TreeSize Tools menu, on the "Scan Options" tab activate only the duplicate file search, add the network paths to to the list of "Drives and Paths to Search" and start the scan.
+Open the TreeSize Professional File search using the Windows Start menu or the TreeSize Tools menu, activate only the duplicate file search, add the network paths in the "Scan paths" panel and start the scan.

 The Windows Explorer and the TreeSize drive list do show the space that is physically allocated on the drive while TreeSize shows the space that is occupied by all files under a certain path.
 Please make sure that you have the view option "Allocated Space" activated when you are interested in the physically allocated space.

 Another possibility is that not all parts of the drive could be scanned due to access restrictions.
 Therefore it is highly recommended to run TreeSize as administrator.
 If you want to get notified if a folder cannot be scanned, please open the options dialog (File > Options) and enable "Show error messages during scan" under the option page "Scan > General".
 Turning on the Option "Track NTFS specific features" in the Options dialog may result in more accurate results, because it racks e.g. hardlinks, but slows down scans.
 If a drive letter points to a sub-folder of a network drive, the allocated space (correctly) reported by TreeSize may also be much smaller than the physically allocated space on this drive reported by the Windows Explorer because possibly the whole drive is not accessible through the network.
 Beyond the space that is needed for storing the files itself, additional space is used for storing management data like the File Allocation Table of the file system or the boot sector.
 It is not possible to free this space with TreeSize or any other tool.
 This is usually 0.5 - 2% of the occupied space.